 Many companies take similar shortcuts to make it through their tests, but such expedients can lead to catastrophic results.
-This bank realized that by leveraging its existing technology in more powerful ways, it could build backup environments that are always in a knownworking state, and improve its availability profile without adding significant cost or complexity.
+This bank realized that by more powerfully leveraging its existing technology, it could build backup environments that are always in a known-working state, and improve its availability profile without adding significant cost or complexity.